CatalaLang/catala/README.md

     opam pin add catala --dev-repo

-However, if you wish to get the latest developments of the compiler, you probably want to compile it from the sources of this repository.
+However, if you wish to get the latest developments of the compiler, you probably want to compile it from the sources of this repository or use nix.
 For that, see [the dedicated readme](INSTALL.md).

 ## Usage